geertj/restful-api-design/relationships.rst

 =============

 As we have seen in :doc:`resources`, the resource is the fundamental unit in RESTful API design.
-Resources model an object from the application data model.
+Resources model objects from the application data model.

 Resources do not exist in isolation, but have relationships to other other resources.
 Sometimes these relationships exist between the mapped objects in the application data model as well, sometimes they are specific to the RESTful resources.

-One of the fundaments of the RESTful architecture style, is these relationships are expressed by hyperlinks on the representation of a resource.
+One of the principles of the RESTful architecture style is that these relationships are expressed by hyperlinks to the representation of a resource.

 In our resource model, we interpret any object with an "href" attribute as a hyperlink.
 The value of the href attribute contains an absolute URL that can be retrieved with GET.
-Using GET on a such a URL get is guaranteed to be side-effect free.
+Using GET on a such a URL is guaranteed to be side-effect free.

 Two types of hyperlinks are normally used: